Why “Closing the Sale” won’t work for your Heart-Centred Business

 5. It’s bad for Business

-If your relationship with your client is based on manipulation and lack of trust from the beginning then you may struggle to develop the trust that you need in order to deliver the full service or transformation to the client.
-In turn you are then less effective at helping them get results.
-And not getting results leads to less happy clients and therefore fewer referrals (and when you’ve nailed this, flowing referrals is by far the easiest form of marketing).
-And of course when you are not getting results your confidence also starts to decrease, and you soon end up in a downward spiral.
+If your relationship with your client is based on manipulation and lack of trust and you struggle to develop the trust that you need in order to deliver the full service or transformation to the client, then it follows that you are going to be less effective at helping them get results.
+And not getting results leads to less happy clients and therefore fewer referrals (and when you’ve nailed this, a flow of regular referrals is by far the easiest form of marketing).
+And of course, when you are not getting results your confidence also starts to decrease, and you soon end up in a downward spiral.
+Which further impacts on your confidence when talking about and selling your service.

 So, no “Closing” then?

 Yup.
 Absolutely no closing.
 At least not in my world.
-Rather than spend time teaching you traditional Closing Techniques I far prefer to teach you how to guide a potential client through a carefully structured sales conversation, designed to lead the client effortlessly to a decision to work with you — if it’s right for them — because they can clearly see that it is the best thing for them, not because you backed them into a corner.
+Rather than spend time teaching you traditional Closing Techniques I far prefer to teach you how to guide a potential client through a carefully structured sales conversation, designed to lead the client effortlessly to a decision to work with you because they can clearly see that it is the best thing for them, not because you backed them into a corner.
 If you’d like to learn the structure that I teach to do that — in an authentic and respectful way — you can sign up to my 7 Steps to Yes! video training.

 And the really great thing?

-The really great thing is that when you learn to do this REALLY well you will never need to learn a “closing technique”.
-Because when you take your client through the sales conversation effectively, and if your service is in fact right for them, then more times than not your client will make up their own mind that they want to work with you before you even ask them – no closing techniques required!
+The really great thing is that when you learn to do this REALLY well you will never need to learn a “closing technique” again.
+Because when you take your client through the sales conversation effectively, and if your service is in fact right for them, because your client will be making up their own mind that they want to work with you – no forcing your agenda on them required.
 Now isn’t that a relief?

 3 Comments